Ashley Alexiss Gets Followers Drooling Over Racy Bikini Snap

-Ashley Alexiss typically shares the latest models from her swimsuit line Alexiss Swimwear with her Instagram followers by wearing them herself and showing them off in a more standard photo shoot setting.
-On Tuesday the Sports Illustrated: Swimsuit model decided to switch things up and post a swimsuit photo in a more natural location: outdoors in a small swimming pool overlooking the turquoise ocean.
+Ashley Alexiss typically shares the latest models from her swimsuit line, Alexiss Swimwear, with her Instagram followers by wearing them herself and showing them off in pretty conventional photo shoot settings.
+On Tuesday, though, the Sports Illustrated: Swimsuit model decided to switch things up and post a swimsuit photo in a more natural location: outdoors in a small swimming pool overlooking the turquoise ocean.

-In the snap, the model stands in the pool facing the camera as she shows off her famous curves and busty chest in a shiny, light-pink bikini.
-The halter top hugs the curve of her chest, exposing plenty of cleavage while the high-waisted string bottoms flatter her toned tummy and small waist while highlighting her curvy hips and thighs.
+In the snap, the model stood in the pool facing the camera as she showed off her famous curves and busty chest in a shiny, light-pink bikini.
+The halter top hugged the curves of her chest, exposing plenty of cleavage while the high-waisted string bottoms flattered her toned tummy and small waist while highlighting her curvy hips and thighs.

-The 28-year-old wears her long, blonde curls loose around her face and flowing down her chest, reaching to her rib cage.
-She poses with one hand resting on the side of the pool and one hip cocked slightly to the side as she shoots a sultry gaze towards the camera with black lashes and pink, glossy lips.
+The 28-year-old wore her long, blonde curls loose around her face and flowing down her chest, reaching up to her rib cage.
+She posed with one hand resting on the side of the pool and one hip cocked slightly to the side as she shot a sultry gaze toward the camera with black lashes and pink, glossy lips.

-In the caption of the racy photo, the model shares a “girl hack” with her followers, writing that girls will often talk a lot about their bodies and dieting but consider a cheat day any day in which they feel sad.
+In the caption of the racy photo, the model shared a “girl hack” with her followers, writing that girls will often talk a lot about their bodies and dieting but consider a cheat day any day in which they feel sad.

-The blonde bombshell continued on to joke about the remedies for a bad day, a routine Monday, and for when your husband tells you that you can’t rescue another dog.
+The blonde bombshell went on to joke about the remedies for a bad day, a routine Monday and for when your husband tells you that you can’t rescue another dog.
 She followed up the caption with a link to her swimwear line’s Instagram page and the brand’s website.

 In the comments section of the photo, the model’s 1.8 million followers complimented her on her beauty while also making jokes in reference to her cheeky caption.

-“One can never have to many dogs.
-That said three or more will make you a pack family & that’s a good thing for the soul..,” one Instagram user commented.
+“One can never have to [sic] many dogs.
+That said three or more will make you a pack family & that’s a good thing for the soul..” one Instagram user commented.

 “Absolutely no doubt the world’s most beautiful lady,” another follower wrote.

 “Yes for everyday chocolate!!
-It does cure a bad day!!” one other social media user agreed.
+It does cure a bad day!!” another social media user agreed.

-Last week, the model posted a different swimsuit from her swimwear line, this time showing off a pink top decorated with tiny pineapples and two different choices for bottoms — one in gold and the other in blush.
+Last week, the model posted a different swimsuit from her clothing line, this time showing off a pink top decorated with tiny pineapples and two different choices for bottoms — one in gold and the other in blush.
 In the caption, she encouraged her followers to check out the latest models in the selection on the shop’s website and Instagram page.

 Her followers went ecstatic as usual for more photos of the model in a bikini and told her that she looked “gorgeous” and “yummy” in the comments section of the snap.